mpruna/CDR-Based-Telecom-Service-Assement/README.md

 ![IMG](Images/Voip/Voip_Qos.png)

 In this project, I will propose a monitoring solution for Telecom services based on CDRs.

-CDRs or otherwise call detail records to hold specific information for traffic such as VoIP, Data, SMS.
+CDRs or otherwise call detail records to hold specific information for traffic such as **VoIP, Data, SMS**.

 This event-driven solution can be used to monitor network service status proactively.
 We expect that at any given point, the data type should fall under specific values, and have a particular volume.
-For example, packet loss at any given time should be <1 %.
+For example, **packet loss at any given time should be <1 %**.
 The state of the network services is a sum based on a cumulative formula.
 These are "datapoint/point-features."
 Will focus on:

-    EPC SMS/DATA Traffic
+* EPC SMS/DATA Traffic

-    VoIP Traffic At the most simplistic level to ensure proper network operation, we must certain percentage of traffic is successful.
+* VoIP Traffic At the most simplistic level to ensure proper network operation, we must certain percentage of traffic is successful.
 In regular network operations, we can expect that a certain percentage of traffic is unsuccessful.
 When levels fall under a % threshold, a notification is sent.

-Architecture Design
+### Architecture Design

 We use Elastic stack components to set up the infrastructure.
 Each component executes a specific task below we can see a breakdown.